JamilahKassem/Variable-Criticality-Network-Defense/README.md

 ## Usage

 1. **Configure Simulation Parameters**:
-   - Open the configuration script (`config.m`) and set the following parameters:
+   - Open one of the four (`main.m`) files and set the following parameters:
      - Number of nodes
      - Resource set or random generation range
      - Number of attacks